Does the Seller Get a Copy of the Survey?

 When looking for a surveyor, you should ensure they are RICS registered.
 RICS is the governing body for surveyors in the UK.
 RICS-registered surveyors must have the necessary experience and qualifications.
 They must also follow the organisation’s guidelines.

-One way of finding a surveyor is by asking for recommendations from friends and family.
+Another way of finding a surveyor is to ask for recommendations from friends and family.
 Be aware that many surveyors will be restricted by location.
 That is why getting matched with professionals local to you is important.